NeloySaha/AshoDekhi/README.md

 # ASHO DEKHI - Movie Ticket Booking Website

 Welcome to ASHO DEKHI, your one-stop destination for booking movie tickets online.
 This repository contains the codebase for the ASHO DEKHI website, built using React, Express, MySQL, and Node.js.
+It's a test application🛠️.

 ### 🚀 VISIT LIVE DEMO _[HERE](https://asho-dekhi.vercel.app/)_

+**N.B.: _Backend/API is hosted at render.com on free tier.
+So, it goes inactive after 15 minutes of inactivity.
+So, if you see data loading, please wait for 15-30 seconds😉._**

 ## Table of Contents